C.D. FAS: Head coaches of FAS

-Football
+Development system

 Reserve team

 The reserve team serves mainly as the final stepping stone for promising young players under the age of 21 before being promoted to the main team.
-The second team is coached by Efren Marenco. the team played in the Primera División Reserves, their greatest successes were winning the Reserve championships in Clausura 2017, Apertura 2017, Clausura 2019.
+The second team is coached by Nelson Ancheta.
+The team played in the Primera División Reserves, Their greatest successes were winning the Reserve championships in Clausura 2017, Apertura 2017, Clausura 2019.